gcuisinier/maven-xmlmerger-plugin/readme.md

 ### xmlmerger:mergexml

-Here is the availables parameters for this goal :
+Here is the available parameters for this goal :

 **baseDirectory** :